-IMBCR is committed to making the impossible possible so that all patients with myeloma live their best life.
+IMBCR is committed to making the impossible possible so that all patients with myeloma are Live Better.
+Live Longer.
+IMBCR!

 A unique and fully integrated research center, exploring innovative therapeutic approaches using laboratory-based research and sophisticated data analytics to advance clinical development.
 The Institute aims to improve and personalize patient care, optimizing outcomes and ultimately cure myeloma.

 Focus on Today